 You will be able to download your CSP certificate from your dashboard.
 Your new credential is effective for two years from the date your application was approved.

 You can log and manage the SEUs you earn before you apply for your CSP certification.
 You will see a "Manage SEUs (for CSP Application") link under Actions on your dashboard profile.
 As you enter SEUs, they will be listed here.
 You can enter them by choosing the Category under "Enter an Education Unit" and then by clicking the "Create New" button and completing the required information for each item.
-You can find helpful information about how to categorize SEUs correctly in Ways to Earn SEUs
+You can find helpful information about how to categorize SEUs correctly on the Earn SEUs for your CSP

 You can also enter additional SEUs from your CSP application itself by selecting the "Add/Adjust SEUs Attached to This Application" link.
 At this link, you can choose from your SEU list the specific SEUs you want to apply to your CSP application.
 You must show at least 70 SEUs to be able to submit your application.
 The total is calculated for you on the application, based on the maximum allowed for each category.
 You can show as many SEUs as you like.

 Once your application is processed, you can continue to use "Manage SEUs" to record SEUs you want to use in the future for certification renewals.
 These SEUs will be saved in your profile.

 What do you do after you receive your CSP certificate?

 Incorporating Scrum principles and practices into your world of work takes diligence, patience, and a commitment to continuous improvement.
 Demonstrate your expertise and strengthen your skills by: